 I also recommend keeping your clocking interesting.
 It you just have your sequencer be driven by a constant clock it might not be as interesting as you like.
 You can always use a gate sequencer as a ‘clock’ source for your sequencer and have gates be triggered more rhythmically.

-If you want some random clocking, try using Geodesics’ Fate (which is also amazing at adding randomness to note sequences), Audible Instruments' Bernoulli Gate (Branches) or Random Sampler (Marbles), Grayscale’s Permutation, or SLM’s Mux Freak.
-Each has it’s own method of adding madness to clocking.
+If you want some random clocking, try using Geodesics’ Fate (which is also amazing at adding randomness to note sequences), Audible Instruments’ Bernoulli Gate (Branches) or Random Sampler (Marbles),or Grayscale’s Permutation.
+Each has its own method of adding madness to clocking.

 CV-MIDI doesn’t work #